tadele-dev/BCD-VILTS/README.md

+# 🧠 BCD-VILTS: Breast Cancer Detection using Vision-and-Language Transformer System

+A next-generation multimodal AI model for early and accurate breast cancer detection by integrating **medical imaging** and **clinical text reports** using a hybrid **CNN + Transformer** architecture.

 # Multimodal Transformer with Image Anchor

 A novel multimodal architecture designed for clinical decision support that fuses visual and textual data using a simplified Transformer model.
 The image token serves as the anchor for classification after being contextually enriched by the clinical text.
 This model is efficient, modular, and ideal for real-world deployment.